A project of arts organization Embrio LLC

 - Projects must be able to be completed within 3 months of the grant award.

-Submit your project application by July 6th, 2020 to:
+Project application this cycle were due by by July 6th, 2020

 - Winner/s will be announced by July 20th.